greg-js/arch-wiki-md-repo/wiki/_content/english/Power management.md

 *   Forcing on ASPM can cause a freeze/panic, so make sure you have a way to undo the option if it does not work.
 *   On systems that do not support it forcing on ASPM can even increase power consumption.
+*   This forces ASPM in kernel while it can still remain disabled in hardware and not work.
+To check whether this is the case the `dmesg | grep ASPM` command can be used and if that is the case, hardware-specific Wiki article should be consulted.

 To adjust to `powersave` do (the following command will not work unless enabled):